How to Pull Off a Natural Looking White Wood Stain

 - If you’re working with softer wood species, this is where you apply a wood conditioner.

 - Wipe the excess stain.
-Never allow the excess stain to dry on the surface of the wood, or it could cause many complications for you.
+Never allow the leftover stain to dry on the surface of the wood, or it could cause many complications for you.

 - Re-apply stain if desired.